Toys ‘R’ Us is coming back inside Macy’s stores ahead of the holidays

 “We hope Toys ‘R’ Us kids of all ages discover the joy of exploration and play within our shops and families create special memories together.”

-Macy’s clearly is seeking to be more to more people at a time when the retail industry is struggling to return to pre-pandemic strength and to compete with online rivals such as Amazon.
+Macy’s is clearly seeking to be more to more people when the retail industry is struggling to return to pre-pandemic strength and compete with online rivals such as Amazon.

-The new Toys “R” Us stores will start opening this month, with the rollout scheduled for completion by mid-October — which just so happens to be about the time holiday shopping kicks into gear.
+The new Toys “R” Us stores will start opening this month, with the rollout scheduled for completion by mid-October — which just so happens to be about when holiday shopping kicks into gear.